cocos/cocos-docs/en/scripting/reference/attributes.md

 ### Serialization-Related Attributes

-The following attributes cannot be used in the `get` method.
+The following attributes cannot be used with the `get` method.

 | Attribute Name | Description | Type | Default | Remarks |
 | :--- | :--- | :--- | :--- | :--- |